 At Plum Spring Clinic, our holistic approach to healing chronic illness is grounded in the conviction that our well-being arises from our self-care in five major domains: happiness and resilience to stress; nutrition; exercise and movement; rest and sleep; and toxin avoidance and elimination.
-This article provides holistic health tips and features a brief discussion of each pillar.
+This article provides holistic health tips and features a brief discussion of each of the pillars of wellness.

 Happiness and Stress Resilience